 - Fine-tuning budgets and timelines

-- Working out final specifications for output format, distribution channels, etc.
+- Working out final specifications for the output format, distribution channels, etc.

 - Screening/logging footage

-- Developing “paper” cut: editing notes for editor to work from
+- Developing “paper” cut: editing notes for an editor to work from

 - Editing rough cut (simple transitions, rough audio mix with “scratch” voiceover)